ld338/mcwiki/domain/free-subdomain.md

 # ☺️ Free Subdomain

 This guide outlines the commands you can use to control the Discord bot for managing subdomains.
-Join [this](https://discord.gg/RHrxQtpkhH) Discord Server!
+Join [this](https://discord.gg/RHrxQtpkhH) awsome Discord Server!

 #### Available Commands